cwhitney/ciFaceTracker/README.md

 2. FaceTracker also uses angled brackets that will not compile on OSX if you use TinderBox to set it up.
 It will place `../blocks/ciFaceTracker/libs/FaceTracker/include` in your "User Header Search Path", and you will have to move it to "Header Search Path" as angled brackets will only work if XCode is treating it like a framework, and not an included library.

+While FaceTracker is provided free for non-commercial use.
+For commercial use of FaceTracker, please [request a quote](http://facetracker.net/quote/).

 Below is the original README minus a caveat that was originally included, but fixed in this release.